oro-os/link/README.md

 alongside emulated environments, allowing for changes to be tested against niche or problematic hardware configurations.

+## Project Layout

+All PCBs are located in `pcb/`, where all of the server infrastructure and firmware for the PCBs is located in `firmware/` since it's a workspace with some local dependencies (e.g. the protocol spoken between the boards and the CI/CD daemon).

 ## Supported Devices / Architectures

 The supported architectures are listed here.
 In the case that several revisions or variants